kodgemisi/specification-builder/README.md

 # Specification Builder

-A tiny library that helps developers to build and combine complex specifications together with Spring Framework.
+A tiny library that helps developers to build and combine complex specifications together with Spring Data JPA.

 ## Quick Start
 It's enough to add this dependency to use this library.